 Holton "Jumbo" Trumpet

-Holton then offered it to Maynard Ferguson, who really liked it and used it often, to great effect and fame.
+Holton then offered one to Maynard Ferguson, who really liked it and used it often, to great effect and fame.
+At this time the model was named “MF Firebird”.
 A decade or so later, Hirt had a very talented young trumpet player in his band named Larry Lunetta.
 Larry was curious about this odd trumpet and with Hirt's encouragement, picked it up and played some improvisations on it including the slide.
 Hirt said that he had never seen anybody play it so well and gave it to him on the spot.
 Larry kept it for another 15 years or so, but eventually decided to part with it, offering it to me.
 It's difficult to put a value on such an instrument, but we made a deal that made us both happy.